-29. Subject to paragraph 28, where Exit Capacity applications result in National Grid identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient NTS Exit Points by their Revenue Driver11 ("RD"), (see Special Condition 5G12).
+Subject to paragraph 31, where Exit Capacity applications 14 result in National Grid 32. identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point, analysis of substitution opportunities will be undertaken

+13 UNC TPD Section B1.16.4 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Grid until the outcomes / impacts of the annual application process are known.
+This allows any interactions of the PARCA and Application processes to be assessed and considered on a case by case basis.
+14 For the avoidance of doubt, where this statement refers to 'Exit Capacity applications', this includes PARCA according to a ranking of recipient NTS Exit Points by their Revenue Driver15 ("RD"), (see Special Condition 5G16).
 Ranking will start with NTS Exit Points with no RD, followed by the NTS Exit Point with the highest RD then the next highest, and so on, finishing with the NTS Exit Point with the lowest RD.